MicrosoftDocs/visualstudio-docs/docs/test/create-unit-tests-menu.md

 The **Create Unit Tests** command creates unit test method stubs.
 This feature allows easy configuration of a test project, the test class, and the test method stub within it.

 > [!NOTE]
-> The **Create Unit Tests** menu command is only available for C# code.
-To use this method with .NET Core or .NET 5+, Visual Studio 2019 or later is required.
+> The **Create Unit Tests** menu command described in this article is only available for C# code.
+However, the Copilot `/tests` command can be used to generate unit tests for any language supported by Visual Studio.
+For example, you can type `/tests using Boost Framework` to generate Boost.Test tests for C++.
+For more information, see [Use slash commands in Copilot Chat](../ide/copilot-chat-context.md#slash-commands).

 The **Create Unit Tests** menu command is extensible and can be used to generate tests for MSTest, MSTest V2, NUnit, and xUnit.